WGNE-FM

-WGNE-FM (99.9 MHz) is a commercial FM radio station licensed to Middleburg, Florida, and serving the Jacksonville metropolitan area.
-It is owned by Renda Broadcasting and airs a country music radio format as "99.9 Gator Country", and primarily competes against iHeartMedia-owned WQIK.
+WGNE-FM (99.9 MHz) is a radio station licensed to Middleburg, Florida, United States, serving the Jacksonville metropolitan area.
+It is owned by Renda Media and airs a country music radio format as "99.9 Gator Country" and primarily competes against iHeartMedia-owned WQIK.

 WGNE's studios and offices are in the Arlington district of Jacksonville.
-The transmitter is downtown on a tower that also broadcasts WTLV and other Jacksonville TV and FM stations.
+The station transmits from a facility in downtown Jacksonville near the studios of First Coast News.